-On 16 October 2020, ERSE received from REN - Rede Eléctrica Nacional (REN), as the transmission system operator in Portugal, a request for a one-year derogation to comply in 2021 with the requirement set out in Article 16 of Regulation (EU) 2019/943, on the obligation transmission system operators to make available, as of 1 January 2020, at least 70% of transmission capacity for interzonal trade, respecting operational security limits after deduction of emergencies.
+On 9 November 2021, ERSE received from REN - Rede Eléctrica Nacional (REN), as the transmission system operator in Portugal, a request for a one-year derogation to comply in 2022 with the requirement set out in Article 16 of Regulation (EU) 2019/943, on the obligation transmission system operators to make available, from 1 January 2020, at least 70% of transmission capacity for interzonal trade, respecting the operational security limits after deduction of emergencies.

-The request for derogation sent by REN was subject to consultation during the period from 17 October to 6 November 2020 within the working group where all national regulatory authorities are represented (ARAWG), in compliance with the second subparagraph of Article 16(9) of Regulation (EU) 2019/943, which establishes that requests for derogation must be subject to consultation between the regulatory authorities of other Member States that are part of a region affected by the capacity calculation.
+The request for derogation sent by REN was subject to consultation during the period from 9 November to 6 December 2021 within the working group where all national regulatory authorities are represented (ARAWG), in compliance with the second subparagraph of Article 16(9) of Regulation (EU) 2019/943, which establishes that requests for derogation must be subject to consultation between the regulatory authorities of other Member States that are part of a region affected by the capacity calculation.